Spina Bifida Occulta

 - Meningocele: This is when a sac that contains spinal fluid pushes through the gap in the spine.
 The spinal cord is in its normal place in the spinal canal.
 The skin over the meningocele often is open.

 - Myelomeningocele: This is when a sac that contains part of the spinal cord, its covering, and spinal fluid pushes through the gap in the spine and the skin.
-It's visible on the baby's back.
+You can see it on the baby's back.

 How Does Spina Bifida Occulta Happen?